Spcman/getting-to-know-julia/_pages/what-is-ml.md

 These videos are not restricted to World leaders, soon someone could be impersonating you!

-## Machine learning must be easy?

-Unfortunately, not quite, well at least not yet!

-Getting the models to work requires a fair bit of skill and experimentation.
-As a machine learning practitioner you really need to be able to write code to run ‘experiments’.
-You’ll ideally need to have a good grasp of math too; in particular the areas of linear algebra, statistics, pobability and calculus.
-There are also many algorithms, terms, languages, libraries to choose from and to know how to use properly.
-If you have an idea for a machine learning project sometimes data may also become a barrier.
-Accurate models generally need many training data examples to learn the task.
-For most applications you generally need over 500 labelled examples in a data set for a decent prediction accuracy.

-...But learning AI is certainly doable and once you get started it’s a real positive addiction to see what you can learn and do!

-About the math!
-Don’t be put off by this, you can get started and build pretty amazing models without knowing much math at all.
-Start at the top and work down to the math later if you like.

 ## Machine Learning in my business

 I recently stumbled on this talk by Andrew Ng.
 I did his brilliant course on Machine Learning a while ago.
 He explains how now may be the time to try out some use-cases in your own business.

 {% include video id="j2nGxw8sKYU" provider="youtube" %}